Welcome to today's edition of the Rush 24-7 podcast.

 She also looked like she was chewing her cud to me.

-I don't know if she had chocolate or something stuck, breath mention in her in her mouth or something, but constantly um uh moving in a row.
+I don't know if she had chocolate or something stuck, breath mint in her mouth or something, but she's constantly moving.

 It was distracting.

-Uh I finally switched a network that didn't have uh Cheney and Pelosi in the background because it was it was uh it was odd.
+I finally switched a network that didn't have Cheney and Pelosi in the background because it was odd.

-You know, I people ask me, how come you don't go to the White House correspondent center?
+The whole thing last, you know, people ask me, how come you don't go to the White House Correspondent Center?

 The same thing last night.